Life in USA

 The quality of education in US state operated schools is very good.
 If you are coming from India, China or any other developing country, you will feel the difference immediately.

-Most of the new expats coming to US send their kids to local government operated schools unless you have extra dollars to spend on private schools.
+Most of the new expats coming to US send their kids to local government operated schools unless you have extra dollars to spend on private ones.

 Each state has its own independent school district and is funded by the house or property taxes that you pay.